SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Databases/STaaS/STaaS.md

 > [!NOTE]
 >
-> If you experience any issues during setup or while using Storage as a Service do not hesitate to contact Cloud Ecosystem.
+> If you experience any issues during setup or while using Storage as a Service do not hesitate to contact the Cloud Ecosystem, by sending an email to: staas@skyline.be.

 ## Migration
 Migration to STaaS is supported for all datatypes with the exception of Logger Tables.
 Migration of Logger Tables will be supported in future versions.